callumalpass/obsidian-biblib/docs/usage-guide.md

 *   **`BibLib: Export bibliography as BibTeX`**: This command creates a BibTeX file (`bibliography.bib`).

 The paths for these files can be configured in the settings.

+## Browsing Your Library with Bases

+Obsidian's Bases feature (1.10+) allows you to create interactive table views of your literature notes.
+BibLib provides a ready-to-use Bases configuration with multiple views for browsing by author, year, type, venue, and more.

+See [Bases View for Literature Notes](bases-view.md) for the full configuration and setup instructions.